learn

 River ecological health monitoring sites

-LAWA shows five indicators:
+LAWA shows five ecological health indicators:

-Macroinvertebrate Community Index (MCI), Quantitative Macroinvertebrate Community Index (QMCI), Macroinvertebrate Average Score Per Metric (ASPM), taxonomic richness and %EPT) used to measure the ecological health of river sites.
+Macroinvertebrate Community Index (MCI), Quantitative Macroinvertebrate Community Index (QMCI), Macroinvertebrate Average Score Per Metric (ASPM), taxonomic richness and %EPT) are used to measure the ecological health of river sites.

-These indicators are generally measured once per year and the state presented for these sites uses the median calculated from data over the last five hydrological years (July 2017 - June 2022).
+These indicators are generally measured once per year and the state presented for these sites uses the median calculated from data over the last five hydrological years (July 2018 - June 2023).
 LAWA requires a minimum of four data points from the last five years for a median value to be calculated.
 Attribute bands shown for MCI, QMCI and ASPM were determined using the numeric attribute states in the NPS-FM 2020.

 National Picture Summary - Additional Notes